 Increase in NaCl excretion, resulting in hyperosmolar urine: This is a unique property to thiazide diuretics.
 Other diuretics are not likely to produce hyperosmolar urine.
 This effect is independent of the acidity of the urine and would not affect acid-base balance in the body.

 Loss of Potassium: Second major effect of thiazide diuretics is a decrease in K+ concentration.
-This is due to the fact that tubular fluid arriving at the distal tubules is richer in sodium, leading to increased exchange of potassium for sodium and resulting in continual loss of potassium ions.
+This is due to the fact that tubular fluid arriving at the distal tubules is richer in sodium, leading to an increased exchange of potassium for sodium and resulting in continual loss of potassium ions.
 It is extremely important to continuously measure potassium levels during thiazide treatments to avoid the development of hypokalemia.

 Loss of Magnesium: The mechanism underlying loss of magnesium, or magnesuria, is not very well understood.
-This phenomenon entails supplementation of magnesium in cases of chronic treatment with thiazide diuretics, particularly among the elderly.
+This phenomenon entails the supplementation of magnesium in cases of chronic treatment with thiazide diuretics, particularly among the elderly.

 Increase in calcium: The action of thiazide diuretics leads to a decrease in urinary calcium excretion and subsequent elevations of blood calcium levels.
 Unlike the loop diuretics, which increase calcium concentration in the urine, thiazide diuretics increase calcium reabsorption.
-Parathyroid hormone is thought to mediate this effect due to its action on the proximal renal tubule.
-Thiazide-induced hypercalcemia can have advantages as recent epidemiological studies have shown a preservation of bone mineral density in the hip and the spine as well as a decrease in the risk of hip fracture in patients on chronic thiazide treatment.
+The parathyroid hormone is thought to mediate this effect due to its action on the proximal renal tubule.
+Thiazide-induced hypercalcemia can have advantages as recent epidemiological studies have shown preservation of bone mineral density in the hip and the spine as well as a decrease in the risk of hip fracture in patients on chronic thiazide treatment.